coupa/sand-go/README.md

 ## Instruction

+Warning: A cache must be used for the client or the service to cache tokens and verification results up to a certain time defined by the OAuth2 server.

 A client that intends to communicate with a service can use sand.Client to request a token from an OAuth2 server.
 A client can be created via the `NewClient` function:

 ```